charlottechengg/django-db2/README.md

   * `echo "alias pip3='/usr/local/bin/pip3.9'" >> ~/.bashrc`
   * `echo 'export PATH="/usr/local/opt/python@3.9/bin:$PATH"' >> ~/.bashrc`
   * `source ~/.bashrc`
+If this does not work you can also try unlink python3 and link to python3.9.

 #### Setting up your local environment
 To set up the project ensure you are running in a virtual environment so that the project is in a sandbox and not impacted by any other python dependencies